testgram/docs.testgram.ai/docs/world/data.md

 your dev, QA, or any other pre-prod environments.

 ### Ignoring Certain Domains
 If you want to collect data from all environments *except* a certain environment, you can ignore certain domains.
-You can set this up through your `World > Settings` page.
+If you'd like this configured, please reach out to us at `support@testgram.ai`.
+We're building a setting page soon so you can configure this yourself.

 ## Option Two: Manual Mapping
 :::tip